Ferrocement: History

-The inventors of ferrocement are Frenchmen Joseph Monier who dubbed it "ciment armé" (armored cement) and Joseph-Louis Lambot who constructed a boat with the system in 1848.
-Lambot exhibited the vessel at the Exposition Universelle in 1855 and his name for the material "ferciment" stuck.
-Lambot patented his boat in 1855 but the patent was granted in Belgium and only applied to that country.
-At the time of Monier's first patent, July 1867, he planned to use his material to create urns, planters, and cisterns.
-These implements were traditionally made from ceramics, but large-scale, kiln-fired projects were expensive and prone to failure.
-In 1875, Monier expanded his patents to include bridges and designed his first steel-and-concrete bridge.
-The outer layer was sculpted to mimic rustic logs and timbers, thereby also ushering faux bois (fake wood) concrete.
-In the first half of the twentieth century Italian Pier Luigi Nervi was noted for his use of ferro-cement, in Italian called ferro-cemento.
+Ferrocement was independently developed by two French inventors: Joseph-Louis Lambot and Joseph Monier.
+In 1848, Lambot constructed a boat using a cement and iron mesh system, which he later exhibited at the Exposition Universelle in 1855 under the name ferciment.
+Although he patented the method in Belgium the same year, the patent applied only within that country.

+Joseph Monier, initially a gardener, patented his version of reinforced cement in July 1867 for manufacturing urns, planters, and cisterns—traditionally made of fragile and costly ceramics.
+In 1875, he expanded his patent to include structural applications such as bridges, creating one of the first steel-reinforced concrete bridges.
+The structure's exterior was styled to resemble rustic timber, an early example of faux bois (fake wood) concrete.

+In the first half of the 20th century, Italian engineer Pier Luigi Nervi advanced the use of ferrocement (ferro-cemento) in architectural and structural design.

 Ferroconcrete has relatively good strength and resistance to impact.
 When used in house construction in developing countries, it can provide better resistance to fire, earthquake, and corrosion than traditional materials, such as wood, adobe and stone masonry.
 It has been popular in developed countries for yacht building because the technique can be learned relatively quickly, allowing people to cut costs by supplying their own labor.
 In the 1930s through 1950s, it became popular in the United States as a construction and sculpting method for novelty architecture, examples of which are the Cabazon Dinosaurs and the works of Albert Vrana.